altruios/namshubettulpa/public/namshubettulpa/chapters/the-great-awakening.md

 ~She heard footsteps from below~
 "L::Hello!"
-~The voice of a gruff carriage driver, one she didn't recognized~ 'AD::quick peek, then get out of here'
+~The voice of a gruff carriage driver, one she didn't recognized~ 'AD::Quick peek, then get out of here'
 *She walked to and opened the door*
 ~Beyond the door was a dark empty space - and in the center a flashing cursor~ "AD::Password -well, of course"